timiFoxtrot/farooq-nest-ecommerce/README.md

 ## Description

 This is a simple ecommerce API that uses the NestJS framework.
-- It allows users onboard, get athenticated and create products.
+- It allows users onboard, get athenticated and manage their products.
 - It also allows unauthenticated users to view list of approved products.
 - A dedicated endpoint has been created to allow admin user account creation.